Peyton Young: Learning in games

 Whereas evolutionary game theory studies the behavior of large populations of agents, the theory of learning in games focuses on whether the actions of a small group of players end up conforming to some notion of equilibrium.
 This is a challenging problem, because social systems are self-referential: the act of learning changes the thing to be learned.
 There is a complex feedback between a player's beliefs, their actions and the actions of others, which makes the data-generating process exceedingly non-stationary.
 Young has made numerous contributions to this literature.
 Foster and Young (2001) demonstrate the failure of Bayesian learning rules to learn mixed equilibria in games of uncertain information.
 Foster and Young (2003) introduce a learning procedure in which players form hypotheses about their opponents' strategies, which they occasionally test against their opponents' past play.
 By backing off from rationality in this way, Foster and Young show that there are natural and robust learning procedures that lead to Nash equilibrium in general normal form games.

-The recent literature on learning in games is elegantly reviewed in Young's 2004 book, Strategic Learning and its Limits.
+The recent literature on learning in games is reviewed in Young's 2004 book, Strategic Learning and its Limits.